jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 const five = new Number(5);
 ```

-It's technically legal, and you can use the resulting value in much the same way as you could use a primitive number, but then there's this:
+It's technically valid, and you can use the resulting value in much the same way as you could use a primitive number, but then there's this:

 ```js
 typeof five; //-> "object"